A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-The function $\delta_p$ can be used to build an efficient search algorithm for identifying critical regions in which $Z$ is likely to cross the threshold(s).
-Let $S_0 \subset X$ be a finite, uniformly distributed sample over $X$ -- such an $S_0$ can for example be a well designed random latin hypercube.
-Let $f$ be a realization of $Z$ over $X = \Dcal(f)$; it can for example be a kriging function built from the elements of $S_0$.
-Let $T_-, T_+ \in \Rbb$ denote two thresholds such that $T_- < T_+$.
-At the $i$th iteration, the search algorithm produces a new sample $S_i \subset X$ in such a way that the series $(S_i)$ converges towards a sample that is evenly distributed over (non connected) critical regions.
-An element of $\{S_i\}$ is denoted $S_\ast$, and $T_\ast$ denotes an element of $\{T_-, T_+\}$, where $\ast$ acts as a general placeholder.
+The function $\delta_p$ can be used to build an efficient search algorithm for identifying critical regions in which $Y$ is likely to cross given threshold(s).
+Let $S_0 \subset X$ be a finite, evenly distributed sample over $X$.
+Let $f$ be a realization of $Y$ over its domain $X = \Dcal(f)$; it can for example be a kriging function built from the elements of $S_0$.
+Let $T_-, T_+ \in \Rbb$ denote two thresholds such that $T_- < T_+$ (for SAR measurement system validation, $T_-$ = -MPE$_j$ and $T_+$ = +MPE$_j$, as given in (\ref{eq0})).
+Given a constant of repulsion $q \in [0, 1]$, we have the $m$-iterations search algorithm \ref{alg1}.

-Using $\delta_p$, setting the algorithm parameter $q$ to $p$, and for a small number of iterations $m \geq 1$, \textit{algorithm \ref{alg1}} returns a new sample $S_m$ in which points of $S_\ast$ have been moved towards local extrema of $f$ in such a way that they are evenly spread throughout the regions that are likely to be close to or beyond the upper and lower thresholds $T_{\pm}$.

-Algorithm 1 is a search trajectory method that modifies the elements of population $S_\ast$ according to two kinds of forces: \begin{itemize} \item A force that pulls $x$ such that $z(x)$ is pulled towards the nearest $T_\pm$.
-Once $Z(x)$ crosses that threshold, $x$'s velocity decreases and starts converging towards a nearby extrema of $Z$.
-The force is a function of $\delta_p(|z(x)-T|)$ ($T$: closest threshold),